 Injuries suffered from impacts with trains are usually very severe.
 Cars trying to cross the tracks are most often struck on the side, in such a way that front-airbags don't deploy or help.
 The car is then often dragged for some distance before the train comes to a complete stop.
 Common injuries include severely fractured ribs, legs, arms, paralysis, brain injuries, and death.

-A train accident lawyer must seek out, as part of his accident investigation, all accident reports made by the train employees to Federal and New York regulatory agencies.
+A train or railroad accident attorney helping Syracuse area residents recover compensation for injuries must seek out, as part of his accident investigation, all accident reports made by the train employees to Federal and New York regulatory agencies.
 Further, the lawyer must quickly notify the railroad company that he or she expects the company to preserve any “recorders”, gps devices, or “black box” type apparatus that may have been on the train at the time of the accident.
 Depending on the type and speed of the train, recorders may or may not be required.

 Lawyers must avoid treating train-on-car collision cases as they would car-on-car collision cases.
 These cases are not the same as regular motor vehicle collisions.
 Trains can’t stop like cars, they can’t avoid collisions like cars can, and the rules for their operation are far different and more complex.
 The lawyer must, at a minimum, be familiar with State and Federal railroad and train regulations and statutes.

 As with the victims other types of vehicular accidents, the victim of a train accident can bring a claim for medical expenses, lost earnings, pain and suffering, and other damages.